alexk99/the_router/conf_options.md

 	the_router --proc-type=primary -c 0xF --lcores='0@0,1@1,2@2,3@3' --syslog='daemon' -n2 -w 0000:01:00.0 -w 0000:01:00.1 -- -c $1 -d

 Note:
-Lcore 0 will be used for the router's control plane task and can be shared with any linux tasks.
+Lcore 0 will be used for TheRouter's control plane task and can be shared with any linux tasks.
-The other cores will be used in the router's data plane process and you should isolate them during the linux starup process by using linux kernel command line parameters isolcpus.
-Otherwise due the context switching performance of the routers working threads could be very low.
+The other cores will be used in TheRouter's data plane process.
+You should isolate them during the linux starup process by using linux kernel command line parameters isolcpus.
+Otherwise due the context switching performance of TheRouter's working threads could be very low.

 ## Configuration file options